ahnpj/incident-response-and-investigations/README.md

 These cases emphasize evidence-based analysis, cross-log correlation, attacker behavior mapping (MITRE ATT&CK), and clear documentation of investigative reasoning and outcomes.

+👉 For an overview of what this repository contains and how investigations are designed to mirror real SOC workflows, see the **Incident Response and Investigations** section below.

+👉 For guidance on how investigations are grouped by primary attack surface and how to navigate the repository, start with the **Start Here: How to Navigate This Repository** section.

+👉 To understand how category folders are defined and what types of incidents belong in each, see **How This Repository Is Organized** and **Category Folders (Top-Level Directories)** below.

+👉 For details on how individual investigations are structured, including standard files and documentation flow, see **How Investigations Are Structured & Organized** and **Standard Files in Each Investigation Folder**.

+👉 To explore real, end-to-end incident scenarios, jump directly into any category under **Category Folders and Current Investigations** and open an investigation folder.

 ---

 ### Start Here: How to Navigate This Repository